 Practically none of these bicyclists are full-time athletes.
 Women and men from all walks of life have participated and excelled.
 “Ordinary people can accomplish extraordinary goals.
 You don’t have to be elite to be successful.”, said Michael Shermer of La Canada, California, in 1988.

-The participants ride for medals in 5 year solo age classes, 18 to 75+ (M/F)() as well as 3 tandem classes (MM/MF/FF) and one hand cycle class.
+The participants ride for medals in five-year solo age classes, 18 to 75+ (M/F), as well as 3 tandem classes (MM/MF/FF) and classes for hand-cycles, recumbent trikes, and ElliptiGos.
 Upright and recumbent bicycles are not differentiated, and all are welcome.
 Enameled mileage pins, in 50 mile increments, reward riders who complete 200 or more miles.
 Riders who return and accumulate 1000 miles at the Challenge earn a 1000 Mile Jersey.

 The course has changed over the years, but remains, as Bicycling Magazine once reported, “One of the ten toughest one-day bicycling events in the USA”